 The more I learn about growth mindset, the more fascinated I am with this topic, and the more I realize I have yet to learn.

-Read this post to learn 20 tips for motivating gifted kids to enjoy thinking deeply and tackling difficult problems by helping them develop a growth mindset.
+Discover 20 helpful tips for motivating gifted kids to enjoy thinking deeply.
+Teach them to love tackling problems by helping them develop a growth mindset.

 Brain Bucks provide a fun, effective, and inexpensive way to encourage students to think outside the box and develop a growth mindset.
 Read this post to learn more and to grab free Brain Bucks to use with your students!